yuusheng/icursor/README.md

 </p>

 <p align="center">
-Helping you to curstomize your cursor in web looks like cursor in iPad.
+Helping you to customize your cursor on the web looks like the cursor on an iPad.
 </p>